mmienko/LogStructuredHashTable4Cats/PLAN.md

 TODO: In DB file, is it better to filter out no-op delete writes, then serialize to bytes and index update command.
 Split the stream in a way.
 Or inline logic into the pull function?
 Or rotate is simpler flatTap like?

-TODO: Def generate a new active data file on each startup.
-Compaction should gracefully handle empty files.
-Assuming that active data file has strictly higher number than older, clock drift can undermine that but we can document and/or throw error.
-New file code could also enforce that new file ts is one greater than last, which it should have context about.